For those of you who might not understand this post, you first must read my 3/6/09 post about "helping hands".

 To further complicate matters, they all had to deal with losing their homes and 90% of their belongings, not to mention the guilt about how the fire started.
 Then they had to start making phone calls to the insurance company, the bank, the utility companies, and various agencies in order to start the rebuilding process.
 Anyone in this stressful situation would not want a multitude of "garage-sale leftover" to have to sort through, store, wash, and dispose of.

 Honestly the best thing for this family's peace of mind would have been a hefty check and offers of manpower, not junk.
 So I wanted to rally people to coordinate a fundraiser for them.
 Kaye & Katina do not need THINGS at this point; they need MONEY.
 This became emphatically clear once I did get a chance to speak with Kaye.
 She sadly admitted that she forgot to change the insurance once the apartment was built.
-Therefore her daughter's home
+Therefore her daughter's home was uninsured, which means none of their loss can be recouped.

 Do not misunderstand me; I think it was fantastic that people wanted to help replace "things" that the family lost.
 But no one can be sure what they really needed unless there was a list circulated (which there wasn't).
-So think about it: wouldn't you be overwhelmed, too, if
+So think about it: wouldn't you be overwhelmed, too, if everyone donated towels & sheets but little else?"

 Because so many people donated things, the family was embarrassed to begrudge anything.
 Among the donations were sweat stained pillows and previously worn bras & panties.